-If you do already have a blog with plenty of content, and you know you’ll be unable to post much for a while, it doesn’t hurt to re-share your older content as long as it’s still relevant.
+If you do already have a blog with plenty of content, and you know you’ll be unable to post much for a while, it doesn’t hurt to re-share your older content.
+Of course, be sure it’s still relevant.
 While some readers might not like you re-sharing older content, as your following grows, more often than not, that content will be new to most eyes.
 If it's new to others, then there's more chance for interactions!

 No One’s Clicking or Sharing My Posts!
 Am I Not Using Social Media Correctly?

-Say months go by and you’re getting views, but no interactions on your social media posts or any shares or comments on your posts?
-You may ask yourself: “What in the blazes am I doing wrong?”
+Sometimes, months go by and you’re getting more views.
+But, you're getting no interactions on your social media posts or any shares or comments on your posts.
+You may ask yourself: “What am I doing wrong?”
 It’s really quite likely that you’ve done nothing wrong.
 As long as people are looking and spending time browsing various articles on your site, then you have been successful in providing good content.
 The trick is to figure out how to make people share and interact with your content in order to build your audience and authority.
-So how do you make people interact?
+So, how do you make people interact?

 What Should Be Done with Negative Comments?

 There's always the possibility that you will receive negative comments from frustrated or disgruntled readers.
 This is a case in which it’s actually best prompt someone to contact you directly.
 You want to be able to resolve the situation without it going out of control in the comments.

 For example, a business blogger may want to say something to the effect, “Please contact us so that we can better serve you.”
 If you’re a personal blogger, offer to have them contact you directly to resolve the situation.
 Something you might want to say: “Your comment is greatly appreciated.
 I'd like to discuss your concerns privately, so that we can resolve any misunderstandings.”